 How do I use my debit card?

-Follow these steps to use your debit card at a chip-enabled terminal:
+Follow these steps to use your debit card at a point-of-sale terminal:

-- Insert your debit card, face up and chip end into the chip-enabled terminal.
+- Insert your debit card, face up and chip end into the point-of-sale terminal.

 - Leave the debit card in the terminal during the entire transaction.

 - Follow the instructions on the screen and either sign your name or enter your PIN as needed.
 Be sure to remove your card and take your receipt when the transaction is complete.